jaranin-b/cucumber-export/README.md

 ###### Http html Report

-(Note: This modules only exports data to various remote endpoints, it doesn't ge erate any html)
+(Note: This modules only exports data to various remote endpoints, it doesn't generate any html)

 Export the result to a remote endpoint in order to generate an html report.